-Figure 1.1 Social Security Expenditure by revenue, scheme, category and target individuals, fiscal year 2000
+Figure 1.1 Social Security Expenditure by revenue, scheme, category, function and target individuals, fiscal year 2004

+(Unit: Trillion of yen, %)

-- Notes: 1.
-"Child, family" refers to medical insurance in the form of a lump sum maternity allowance and child-rearing allowance, employment insurance in the form of parent leave allowance, day-care facilities administration costs and single parent family and disabled child allowance. - 2.
-FY1998 social security revenues amounted to 90.2 trillion yen (excluding transfer from other systems).
-The figure in square brackets represents the ratio of social security revenues total. - 3.
-FY1998 social security expenditure amounted to 78.1 trillion yen.
-The figure in parentheses represents the ratio of social security expenditure total. - 4.
-Arrows have been omitted from "Revenue" to "Administrative costs," and "Balance of payments" in "Scheme." - 5.
-Other expenditure for target individuals refers to expenditure except for Social Expenditure for the Elderly.
+Notes: 1.
+"Child, family" refers to medical insurance in the form of a lump sum maternity allowance and child-rearing allowance, employment insurance in the form of parental leave allowance, day-care facilities administration costs and single parent family and disabled child allowance.

+- 2. Fiscal year 2004 Social Security Revenue amounted to 93.0 trillion yen (excluding transfer from other systems).
+The figure in square brackets [] represents the ratio of the Social Security Revenue total. - 3.
+Fiscal year 2004 Social Security Expenditure amounted to 85.6 trillion yen.
+The figure in parentheses () represents the ratio of the Social Security Expenditure total.